You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Size: 1 byte dec

-Parameter 26: Set the brightness level the dimmer will turn on to when off and when lower paddle is held DOWN for a second.
+Parameter 26: Set the brightness level the dimmer will turn on to when off and when the lower paddle is held DOWN for 2.5-3 seconds.

 Values: 0 – feature disabled; 1 – 99 (%).
 Default: 20.